visualpharm/Lunacy/docs/index.md

    <li>
    <details>
      <summary>
-       <strong> API key and token are the same thing  </strong>
+       <strong> API key / Token </strong>
      </summary>

- Personal API key or <b>token</b> is a short code in text format that basically grants you permissions to send requests to both searching and retrieval engines.
+ Personal <b>API key</b> or <b>token</b> is a short code in text format that basically grants you permissions to send requests to both searching and retrieval engines.
 After we receive a payment from a client we issue an API key.
 You may proceed with the payment on [this page](https://icons8.recurly.com/subscribe/api_access)

    </details>